Practice Policies & Patient Information

 However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time the doctors spend working in the practice and should not be used to form any judgement about GP earnings, nor to make any comparison with other Practice.

-All GP practices are required to declare the mean earnings ( e.g. average pay) for GPs working to deliver NHS services to patients at each practice.
-The average pay for GPs working in Danebridge Medical Practice in the 2021/22 financial year was £80,076 before tax and national insurance.
-This is for 2 Full Time GPs, 17 Part Time GPs and 2 Locum GPs who worked in the practice for more than 6 months.
+The average pay for GPs working in Danebridge Medical Centre in the 2022/23 financial year was £85,747 before tax and National Insurance.
+This is for 2 full time GPs, 13 part time GPs and 2 locum GPs who worked in the practice for more than 6 months.

 Medication Requests for Flying